-If you moved to a different home because you began work at a new workplace outside the United States or its possessions, you may be able to deduct your moving expenses.
+If you moved to a different home because of a change in job location outside the United States or its possessions, you may be able to deduct your moving expenses.
 You may be able to take the deduction whether you are self-employed or an employee.
 But you must meet certain tests explained next.